StevenLam505/blackjack/README.md

 # blackjack
 A very basic version of blackjack.

-Differs from normal blackjack where dealer doesn't show both cards until the very end.
+TODO (Priority):
+1. Make aces either 10 or 1 depending on situation
+2. Make GUI